Skip to main content

 handle64.exe -p YourProcessName

-Shopify’s API exposes handles in JSON responses for programmatic access.
+Shopify’s API exposes product handles in JSON responses for programmatic access.

 GET /admin/api/2026-04/products/{product_id}.json

-DSpace’s REST API returns handles as part of item metadata.
+DSpace’s REST API returns handles as part of item metadata for external systems.

 GET /rest/items/{item-id}

-• Windows: Use Process Explorer to watch handle usage in memory-heavy apps.
-Leaks add up fast.
+• Windows: Monitor handle usage in memory-heavy apps with tools like Process Explorer—leaks add up fast.

-• APIs: Store handles in metadata, not filenames.
-That way, your URLs stay clean even if the file moves.
+• APIs: Store handles in metadata instead of filenames so URLs stay stable even if the file structure changes.